 This practice applies to all land uses where there is a need for a watering facility for livestock or wildlife, where there is a source of water that is adequate in quantity and quality for the purpose, and where soils and topography are suitable for a facility.

 This practice is not intended for constructed earthen embankment or excavated ponds.
-For ponds, refer to NRCS Conservation Practice Standard (CPS) Pond (Code 378).
+For ponds, refer to Iowa NRCS Conservation Practice Standard (CPS) Pond (Code 378).

 CRITERIA